 If you shop at the same store every week you’ll begin to learn where everything is in the store.
 Use that to your advantage and you can ignore all of the traps that the store is laying out for you to spend more money.

 If you really want to take your grocery shopping up a notch, plan your list in the order of the store.
+This will save you time because you won’t have to double back in the store.
+This is super nerdy but when a new store opened I snapped a picture of each aisle number so I could reorder my master grocery list.

 4. Secure your phone